 “If we do get 135 mph winds coming through Ocean Shores, the only thing left standing will be this structure,” Roy joked.
 “Our taproom is just sitting on blocks — it would be in bad shape, but our structure would be fine.”

 Equipped with standing propane heaters, the structure has created a very comfortable outdoor seating area that’s drawing in customers.
 “When you see it from the street, it looks festive.
 We have a lot of people say that they just want to come see inside it because it looks so interesting.”

 The structure has also expanded their ability to protect customers from bad weather.
 While the taproom has a maximum occupancy of just 40 people, the outdoor structure can comfortably fit 90.

-“Even with COVID requirements, we’re still able to get 39 people in the structure with six feet of social distancing,” said Roy.
+“Even with COVID requirements, we’re able to get 39 people seated with six feet of social distancing,” said Roy.
 Ocean Pours Taproom is now one of only two businesses in Ocean Shores with outdoor seating.

 While many restaurants and bars are struggling to stay afloat right now, Ocean Pours Taproom is actually growing.

-“Despite COVID and despite the restrictions in our taproom, we’ve seen our sales increase by 40% compared to last year,” said Roy.
-“It’s pretty crazy that in the middle of COVID we’re actually seeing increased sales, and we attribute it completely to the WeatherPort structure.”
+“Despite COVID restrictions in our taproom, we’ve seen our sales increase by 40% compared to last year,” said Roy.
+“It’s crazy that in the middle of COVID we’re seeing increased sales, and we attribute it to the WeatherPort structure.”